Categorification of DAHA and Macdonald polynomials: Categorification of AHA and its polynomial representation

-In this section we omit the superposition sign "$\circ$" in order to make formulas with functors more compact.
+In this section, we omit the superposition sign "$\circ$" to make formulas with functors more compact.

-Suppose that the root subsystem generated by ${i,j}\in \Pi$ is $B_2$.
+Suppose that the root subsystem generated by ${i,j}\in \tI$ is $B_2$.
 In particular, we assume $\langle\alpha_i,\alpha_j\rangle =-2$.
 The goal of this subsection is to explain the corresponding isomorphism of triangulated functors:

 The strategy repeats the one suggested for $A_2$ case:\\ First, we use Decomposition~\eqref{eq::DD=D+D} and replace $\sD_i\to \sD_i\sD_i$ by the subcomplex $0\to \sD_i\sv[1]$ (that is quasi-isomorphic to the original).
 Second, we use the properties of the spherical functors and make several more cancellations of this kind.
 Third, we use the universal properties of derived functors and relate the remaining complex with the BGG-complex whose zero term is the derived induction on the parabolic subalgebra $\fp_{{ij}}$.
-Finally, we notice that the BGG complex is invariant under the switch of $\alpha$ and $\beta$ that implies the equivalence~\eqref{eq::B2::rel}.
+Finally, we notice that the BGG complex is invariant under the switch of $\alpha_i$ and $\alpha_j$ that implies the equivalence~\eqref{eq::B2::rel}.

-We start from the description of the key ingredient of the BGG-complex the functor $\sD_{{ij}} =\Res_{{ij}}\circ\LInd_{{ij}}$ that is the derived superinduction to the parabolic subalgebra $\fp_{{ij}}[\xi]$: \begin{lem} There exists a distinguished triangle of endofunctors:
+We start with the description of the key ingredient of the BGG complex the functor $\sD_{{ij}} =\Res_{{ij}}\circ\LInd_{{ij}}$ that is the derived superinduction to the parabolic subalgebra $\fp_{{ij}}[\xi]$: \begin{lem} There exists a distinguished triangle of endofunctors: